6Morpheus6/pinokio-wiki/README.md

 If you find a bug, if anything isn't working as expected, or if you have issues running an Application, please visit the Pinokio Discord Server and post your issue in the #support channel.

-- Describe your issue in [#quick-questions](https://discord.gg/U8X6uPtG3Z) and post a screenshot if possible (quickest way to get help).
+- Describe your issue in [#quick-questions][ququ] and post a screenshot if possible (quickest way to get help).
-- If you need help with any of the Applications, please visit the [#App-questions](https://discord.gg/5ssuhP5zwh) channel to ask for advice
+- If you need help with any of the Applications, please visit the [#App-questions][apqu] channel to ask for advice
-- Or hit the report bug button at the top right corner on the Pinokio main page and post your logs in the [#forum](https://discord.gg/aHFHh2WSRq) and describe the issue or bug.
+- Or hit the ***Report Bug button*** at the top right corner on the Pinokio main page and post your logs in the [#forum][foru] and describe the issue or bug.

 ---